3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w06d01/instructor_notes/intro_to_the_internet.md

 ### The Conceptual

-The internet as a concept, ignoring all the layers and layers of technical knowledge, is actually pretty straight forward and we can approach it from three different angles to demystify it.
+The internet as a concept, ignoring all of the layers and layers of technical knowledge, is actually pretty straight forward, and we can approach it from three different angles to demystify it.

 **ONE:** We can think of it as clients and servers, i.e. the web:

 ![](https://upload.wikimedia.org/wikipedia/commons/c/c9/Client-server-model.svg)

-A **client**, your browser, makes a *request* through the internet to a **server** for a webpage, a song, an image, some sort of _Resource_
+A **client**, your browser, makes a *request* through the internet to a **server** for a webpage, a song, an image, or some sort of _Resource_.

-What makes up a web page?
+**What makes up a web page?**

 **TWO:** We can think of it as a network of nodes.
 When your client makes a request, it knows the address but not exactly how to get there.
 The request literally propagates across the network, asking each server if it holds the webpage in question or if it knows where it is.
-A request will always try to find the fastest route of access and thus, will not take the exact same path.
+A request will always try to find the fastest route of access and therefore, will not take the exact same path twice.

 > In the early days of the internet, a server had a bug that caused it to think it could relay http requests in negative time.
 What this meant was that eventually this information propagated across the network where more and more traffic was getting sent through this one node, slowing it down more and more.